 When the bank says “You have poor credit” they’re saying that they don’t believe they’re going to get their money back, and they’re probably right.
 It’s their business to know, and they’re very good at it.
-You should say “Thanks!” because they have saved you from sending yourself deeper in debt.
+You should say “Thanks!” because they have saved you from disaster.

 Before the card comes out of my wallet, I make sure that I have money in the bank to cover the purchase.
 This isn’t some sort of “future money” like “I’ll get paid next week and the bill comes in 4 days later.”
 This is actual money that’s been in the bank for months.